-If a vulnerability assessment has already been completed, an update using the new Sea Level Scenarios may not be necessary.
-Existing vulnerability assessments should be evaluated to determine whether appropriate sea level rise was included (as compared with the new Sea Level Scenarios).
+Existing and ongoing efforts to analyze and plan for the impacts of sea level rise should be able to proceed with little to no adjustments; there are likely very few, if any, situations in which work will need to be redone as a result of the new Sea Level Scenarios.
+Instead, a gualitative evaluation should be performed that compares the sea level rise values used in previous and/or ongoing efforts with the new values and recommendations in this updated Guidance.
+For instance, existing vulnerability assessments, plans, and projects should be evaluated to determine whether appropriate sea level rise was included (as compared with the new Sea Level Scenarios).
 Values will likely not match exactly, but the range of new Sea Level Scenarios should be captured.
 Anticipated impacts will likely remain the same when using existing vulnerability assessments; however, the time horizon at which impacts are expected to occur may shift farther into the future.
 Adaptation planning using existing vulnerability assessments should adequately reflect that shift.

-It is important to note that existing community-level vulnerability assessments may not be sufficient to characterize site-specific vulnerability; in such cases, a site-specific vulnerability assessment should be conducted using the new sea level rise scenarios included in this guidance.
-All vulnerability assessments should be considered living documents that may merit updates based on evolving scientific understanding of the drivers and pace of sea level rise.
+It is important to note that existing community-level vulnerability assessments may not be sufficient to characterize the site-specific vulnerability necessary to support evaluation of project feasibility or design; in such cases, a site-specific vulnerability assessment should be conducted using the new Sea Level Scenarios included in this guidance.

+All vulnerability assessments and adaptation plans should be considered living documents that may merit updates based on evolving scientific understanding of the drivers and pace of sea level rise.
+To avoid a constant cycle of analysis and planning, the Adaptation Pathways approach (see Box 14) is recommended. >> STEP 1: Identify the nearest tide gauge